OITWPsupport/documentation/Moving Site Subscriptions to Mailchimp.md

 ## Notes

  - Jetpack sends an email to subscribers as soon as the new post is published.
-Mailchimp will on a user-defined schedule, no more than once per day.
+Mailchimp will send on a user-defined schedule, no more than once per day.